slamdata/purescript-jtable/README.md

 ## API

-The `Json` and `JPath` data types that appear in the API are from [purescript-argonaut](https://github.com/purescript-contrib/purescript-argonaut).
+The `Json` and `JCursor` data types that appear in the API are from [purescript-argonaut](https://github.com/purescript-contrib/purescript-argonaut).
 The `Markup` data type that appears in the API is from [purescript-smolder](https://github.com/bodil/purescript-smolder).

 Both of these libraries are listed as dependencies in [bower.json](bower.json).